White Paper on National Defence and Security

 Formed in 2008, headquartered at Argentia.

-Responsibilities include cyber warfare, network resilience, electronic intelligence, and coordination with Six Eyes partners.
+Responsibilities include cyber warfare, network resilience, electronic intelligence, and coordination with allied partners.

 4. Defence Industry and Research